TouwaErioH/PowerShell-Deobfuscation-DataCon2022/README.md

 # PowerShell-Deobfuscation-DataCon2022

 ## Description
-Extract flags such as "ip:192.168.1.1" from the obfuscated powershell script.
+Extract flags such as "ip:192.168.1.1" from obfuscated powershell scripts.

 Running on a windows-10-professional-64_bit virtual machine.